forwinder15/learndiesels/content/posts/2019-05-03--the-tool-guide-for-new-diesel-mechanics/index.md

 ### Toolbox or Cart Standard size

 You don't need anything crazy.
 Most mechanics would tell you that you can get away with a cart.
-This is the one I own Tool Cart - Click to see the latest price on Amazon).
+This is the [Tool Cart I own](https://amzn.to/3rbmwYJ).

 If you are wanting to spend the money for a tool chest consider finding one online or looking around swap meets and what-not. check out my article about the [best boxes online for under 2k.](/5-best-toolboxes-for-mechancis-under-2k/)

 ### Ratchets